Seoul - Busan - Busan Coast - Gyeongju - Andong - Yeosu - Jeonju - Suwon - Seoul

 Day 12: SEOUL

-Breakfast and transfer to Incheon International Airport.
+Breakfast at the hotel and free time until your transfer to Incheon International Airport.

 Day 13: CITY OF ORIGIN